 There is an ongoing methodological revolution in psychological science, calling for increased rigor and increased transparency: preregistration; sharing of data and materials; increased sample sizes and multi-lab collaborations; a priori power calculations to determine sample size; direct replications; Registered Reports; transparent reporting & retroactive disclosures.
-Even a new scientific field has emerged, metascience, in which the focus is on investigating the quality of empirical research.
+Even a new scientific sub-field has emerged in psychology, we may call it metascience and psychology, in which the focus is on investigating the quality of empirical research.

 Metascientific research has shown us that questionable research practices, such as p-hacking and post hoc hypothesising, prevails in psychology (e.g. John et al, 2012), and that only a minority of our published findings can be successfully replicated (Open Science Collaboration, 2015).
 Learn more about open science and how it begun in psychological science around 2011.

 This conference aims to increase awareness in the sub-field of Psychology and Law of this ongoing methodological revolution.
 We want to create a meeting place for researchers who are not yet familiar with the ongoing changes, as well as a meeting place for researchers who are already practicing the new and updated practices.
 This is a place to learn and discuss, a safe place to ask “stupid” questions and receive generous answers and feedback.
 This is a place to share bold ideas and start new collaborations.
 This is a place to make change happen.

 Thus, we proudly welcome you to beautiful Bali, 4-5 February, 2019, for the 1st Psychology & Law Open Science Conference (OPLS 2019).
 The theme is Towards Transparency and Collaboration in Psychology & Law.